Valeriy-Krivosheev/Nuxt-Vue-News/README.md

-# Because of cors i can't deplot these project
+# Because of cors i can't deploy this project
 # Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.